alumina-lang/alumina/docs/lang_guide.md

 ## Unit testing

 Alumina has a built-in mini unit test framework.
 All the methods with `#[test]` attribute will be collected during compilation and run during the test phase.
 To exclude test methods when the program is compiled normally, use the `#[cfg(test)]` attribute.
-Like in rust, it is conventional to have the test methods in the same file as the module under testm but in a submodule named `tests`.
+Like in rust, it is conventional to have the test methods in the same file as the module under test but in a submodule named `tests`.

 ```rust
 fn add(x: i32, y: i32) -> i32 {